Lebanon:Operations of the Islamic Resistance on Friday, Apri...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 5:10 pm the “Al-Summaqa” Site in the occupied Lebanese Kfarchouba Hills with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 6:50 p.m. the espionage equipment at the “Al-Radar” Site in the occupied Lebanese Shebaa Farms with the appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 5:50 pm the "Karantina Hill" ["Hadab Yaroun"] with artillery shells, scoring direct hits.
+- And after meticulous surveillance and anticipation of enemy movements as a Hummer approached the “Metula” Site and troops gathered around it, the Islamic Resistance fighters targeted it at 6:50 p.m. with a guided missile, destroying it and causing deaths and injuries among the troops.

-- and in response to the “Israeli” aggression on southern villages and civilian homes the most recent of which are the attacks on the villages of Taybeh and Aita Al-Shaab, the Islamic Resistance fighters launched at 19:10 pm an air operation with offensive drones on the “Ramot Naftali” Base.
+- The Islamic Resistance fighters targeted at 5:50 p.m. a gathering of “Israeli” troops in the “Bayyad Blida” Site with artillery shells, scoring direct hits.

 Comments